tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 Sighing, `OK, so what's first?`

 !!! info "Now, this is where you should be able to excel past your other contemporaries here, with me as your teacher.
 I am going to show you past training memories, reconstructions of ancient warlords, and various weapon masters and how they lived and fought.
 Then we copy their movements and styles for now.
-This, along with some physical conditioning will start us off.
+This, along with some physical conditioning will start us on the Physical Enhancement Path.
 Every morning before sunrise, until noon.
 Followed by some refreshments, then we'll work on elemental code constructs in the afternoon and early even-"

 `Wait!  wait, wait, code constructs?`  Wide-eyed, {{extra.daimon.hero_nickname}} whispered in awe.

 !!! info "Yes, we'll need to do some coding in order to control the nanites to act as we wish.
 Its your nanites and psychic potential that enable you manipulate the environment.
-You do remember Encapsulation, Abstraction, Inheritance, Polymorphism...Yes?
+You do remember how to do Encapsulation, Abstraction, Inheritance, Polymorphism...Yes?
 As you have worked as a programmer before, this seemed an area where you might be the most comfortable.
 Was I wrong?"

 `No, not wrong.
 I just didn't expect software coding translated to Magic.
-That's... kinda cool.`  {{extra.daimon.hero_nickname}} said with a big smile.
+That's... wicked cool.`  {{extra.daimon.hero_nickname}} said with a big smile.

 !!! info "sigh, Coding does not translate to magic.
 Magic does not exist.
 You are merely programming the nanites in your system to behave in a certain way, under various trigger conditions.
 This is science and technology in it's purest form."